simp/rubygem-simp-beaker-helpers/README.md

 `4.16.14` due to a bug introduced in `4.16.15`.

 Set to 'latest' to use the latest available in the upstream repos.

+#### BEAKER_RHSM_UNSUBSCRIBE

+By default the system is unsubscribed from RHSM.

+Set to 'False' to disable this behavior.

 ## Examples